joshpayette/configs/README.md

 # configs
-A collection of useful configs for new projects.
+A collection of useful configs for various programs and tools